medelfor/surreal-docs-documentation/surdocs/docs/reference/surreal-json.md

 | `array` of `string` | Yes          | List of absolute[1] paths to directories where not to look for C++ sources |

 List of directories containing C++ entities that should be excluded from the resulting documentation.

+`filters.cpp` and `filter.native_modules` are not strictly dependent on each other and emptying one of them can be used to generate documentation of only one type: BP reference or C++ reference.
+You can find more info on [Generate docs for C++ only or Blueprint only](docs/cpp-only-blueprint-only "Generate docs for C++ only or Blueprint only") page.

 ***